kylehovey/blog/turing_basins.md

 In short, this means that we may be able to probe an entropic theory on abiogenesis by investigating the possibility that a Turing Machine would form from the physics of the universe, or at least that we have some precedent to warrant further investigation on the connections between computation and life.

 You also might be wondering why I am equating cognition and a theory of mind with abiogenesis, but keep in mind that even single-celled organisms have been capable of computation for millions of years.
 Biological computation [predates the existence of neurons](https://www.youtube.com/watch?v=RjD1aLm4Thg) and is actively used by living creatures when developing a body.
-Even trees communicate and compute rudimentary decisions by [using my cilium as a communication medium](http://www.bbc.com/earth/story/20141111-plants-have-a-hidden-internet).
+Even trees communicate and compute rudimentary decisions by [using mycilium as a communication medium](http://www.bbc.com/earth/story/20141111-plants-have-a-hidden-internet).
 I think that it is worthwhile to examine how computational structures arise out of the physics of a system.

 ## Oops, All Turing Complete